 Are there any other controls associated with the Free Teen Checking account?

 Due to the fact that the Primary accountholder (Teen member age 13 to 17) is a minor, there will be restrictions on certain account activity.
-The Teen member will be able to make purchases anywhere VISA is accepted and check their balance, make cash withdrawals and deposits at ATMs worldwide using the debit card, execute checks withdrawals, set up recurring transfers and close the account.
-Both the Teen member and the parent/guardian will be allowed to activate the debit card, change the debit card Personal Identification Number, put a status hold on the debit card and reorder debit cards.
+The Teen member will be able to make purchases anywhere Visa is accepted and check their balance, make cash withdrawals and deposits at ATMs using the debit card, execute check withdrawals, set up recurring transfers and close the account.
+Both the Teen member and the parent/guardian will be allowed to activate the debit card, change the debit card Personal Identification Number (PIN), put a status hold on the debit card and reorder debit cards.
 Only the parent/guardian will be able to initiate overdraft protection, ACH Transfer, open Supplemental Savings accounts & Certificates, request outgoing wires, reorder checks, and complete address changes.
 In addition, if the parent/guardian believes the account is being abused, they can request to close it with a written consent.
 In addition, check discrepancies can be filed by both the Primary accountholder and the Joint Owner (parent/guardian); however, any documentation that may need to be signed must be signed by the Joint Owner.
 Both the Primary accountholder and Joint Owner can request documents and perform stop payments.

 What happens when a Teen Checking accountholder becomes 18 years old?